 Dmitri Shalin, Director

 The Migration, Demography, and Population Studies Center Initiative developed out of a collaborative discussion among the UNLV faculty regarding the importance of migration and demographic change to the evolving population dynamics and growth of the states in the Mountain West Region.
 At present, there is no interdisciplinary research center devoted to the broad study of migration, demography, and population change at the institutions of higher education in the Mountain West.

 Mail Code: 5029

 Family Behavior Therapy is a model research lab focused on improving the lives of families affected by substance abuse and its associated behavior problems (e.g., delinquency, child maltreatment) through education, applied research, and training.
 Collaborating with colleagues throughout UNLV, other universities, and various State and Federal governmental organizations, its staff is well equipped to develop, implement and evaluate evidence supported interventions, particularly Family Behavior Therapy for substance abuse and its associated problems.

 Dr. Brad Donohue, Director

-Opened in 2004, the Institute for Latin American Studies (ILAS) promotes research and teaching on Latin America and the Caribbean.
+Opened in 2004, the Forum for Latin American Studies promotes research and teaching on Latin America and the Caribbean.
 The recent activities of the Institute have included organizing research colloquia, supporting graduate research projects in History, Anthropology, and Political Science, and participating in grant funded projects.